replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/systemPackages.md

 ---
 title: System Packages
-description: Collect and analyze information about the host system packages for the operating system specified
+description: Collect and analyze information about the host system packages for the operating system specified.
 ---

 ## System Packages Collector

-The `systemPackages` collector can be used to collect information about the host system packages for the operating system specified
+To collect information about the host system packages for the specified operating system, you can use the `systemPackages` collector.

 ### Parameters